LLNL/saltatlas/README.md

     Each point keeps up to 'k' x 'm' nearest neighbors.****
 -l  If specified, remove long paths before the query.
 -b [long int] Batch size (0 is full batch mode).
+-x [string] If specified, transfer index to this path at the end.
 -v  If specified, turn on the verbose mode.
 [string, required] List of input point files at the end.
 ```